apache/incubator-weex-site/docs/tools/toolkit.md

 $ weex create weex-templates/webpack#v1.0 my-project
 ```

-This command will initialize the project via the `v1.0` branch of the [weex-templates/webpack] (https://github.com/weex-templates/webpack/tree/v1.0) project.
+This command will initialize the project via the `v1.0` branch of the [weex-templates/webpack](https://github.com/weex-templates/webpack/tree/v1.0) project.

 You can create project templates from official templates or remote sources, or you can create your own `weex` project templates.
-For more details you can see [How to create your own templates] (https://github.com/weex-templates /How-to-create-your-own-template).
+For more details you can see [How to create your own templates](https://github.com/weex-templates /How-to-create-your-own-template).

 ### Compile page